Finite dimensional backstepping controller design: Nonlinear theory

-which characterizes the domain of attraction for the original plant.
+\begin{rem}Recall that $w_0=T_N^{-1}u_0=(I-\Phi_N)u_0$, therefore Hence, the smallness condition of Proposition \ref{l2h1tarnonlin_decay} will hold provided which characterizes the domain of attraction for the original plant.
 Note that the above estimate is still implicit, however with the help of the definition of $\Phi_N$, one may be able to find an upper bound for the quantities $c_0$ and $\|T_N^{-1}\|_{H^\ell(0,L) \to H^\ell(0,L)}$, which would yield an explicit estimate for the domain of attraction. \end{rem}